-rage
+Page

-INTRODUCTION AND BACKGROUND .
-1
+INTRODUCTION AND BACKGROUND 1

-OBJECTIVE, SCOPE AND METHODOLOGY .
-1
+OBJECTIVE, SCOPE AND METHODOLOGY 1

-REVIEW RESULTS .
-2
+REVIEW RESULTS 2

-FINDING I: Agency staff are working under unsafe conditions .
-2
+FINDING I: Agency staff are working under unsafe conditions 2

-FINDING II: There is no set timeline established in finalizing homesite lease in a timely manner. .
+FINDING II: There is no set timeline established in finalizing homesite lease in a timely manner.
 2

 FINDING III: Compliance Officer has not been hired to enforce homesite lease compliance and restrictions 3

-FINDING IV: Complaints are not documented nor resolved in a timely manner
+FINDING IV: Complaints are not documented nor resolved in a timely manner.
+FINDING V: Navajo Nation's database is unreliable in tracking and recording homesite lease applications.

-recording homesite lease applications
+FINDING VI: Agencies' Office equipment are ineffective in tracking and recording 4

-FINDING VII: The current performance measurement is ineffective underreported
+FINDING VII: The current performance measurement is ineffective underreported 5

 CONCLUSION 5

-Exhibit A .
-6
+Exhibit A 6

-Exhibit B .
-9
+Exhibit B 9

 CLIENT RESPONSE 10